Machine Learning Neutrino-Nucleus Cross Sections

-The result is a close approximation of the true cross section, as apparent in the comparisons of Fig.~\ref{fig:marginals}.
-See the Supplemental Material for detailed comparisons of true and model structure functions three-dimensional cross sections, as well as explorations of finite energy resolution and finite ND statistics effects.
-Differences arising from training with different random hyperparameter initializations are of comparable size to the differences between true and model structure functions.
-Note that perfect knowledge of the entire cross section is not necessary, only of the parts relevant for far-detector kinematics.
-The comparison of far-detector densities indicates that this has been achieved, as can be verified by carrying out an oscillation analysis.
+The result is a close approximation of the true flux-averaged cross section, as apparent in the comparisons of Fig.~\ref{fig:marginals}.
+The true and model ND densities are visually indistinguishable, with discrepancies at the $\sim$ 1\% level---as expected, given that this was the training objective.
+Unlike in a real application, in the closure test we have access to the true $\Phi_\mathrm{FD}$ to compute and compare true and model densities, $p_\mathrm{FD}$ and $q_\mathrm{FD}$, at equivalently high resolution.
+We see that the FD event density is nearly as well-modeled as the ND one, with discrepancies at the few-percent level, even though no FD information was provided during training.
+The model thus enables good extrapolation from ND to FD kinematics.

+This same high-quality modeling at the ND and good extrapolation to the FD holds also in more detailed comparisons.
+For example, Fig.~\ref{fig:marginal-comp-1d} compares true versus model one-dimensional marginal densities of the various kinematic variables, $E_\nu$, $\Emu$, $\costheta$, $v_1$, and $v_2$.
+Some mismodeling is visible in regions of lower event density, particularly in $\Emu$ and $v_2$.
+However, the close agreement between true and model marginals in regions of high event density indicates excellent modeling of kinematically relevant parts of phase space.

+The high quality of extrapolation to FD kinematics suggests good modeling of the underlying three-dimensional cross section.
+In the context of our closure test, where we have access to the true cross-section, we can verify this directly.
+Figure~\ref{fig:xsec-comp} compares the true and model cross sections, evaluated on slices of fixed $E_\nu$ and shown for $(v_1, v_2)$ kinematics.
+When rendered with the same colormap as the cross section, differences $|\Delta|$ are difficult to see at intermediate $E_\nu$.
+Small structured differences are apparent at low and high $E_\nu$.